TechSavantis/polisparalela/site/content/thinks/tomangos-new-brand-identity.md

 ### 7. Colour

 We wanted a colour that was fresh, fun and vibrant and that was also warm and friendly.
-The obvious colour was perhaps orange - because a Tomango is a variety of orange - but we thought this was a bit obvious.
+The obvious colour was perhaps orange - because a Polis Paralela is a variety of orange - but we thought this was a bit obvious.

 ![](images/blog/brand-identity-12.jpg "We selected a warm and vibrant red as the colour for the graphic device and a dark grey for the font.")